What makes Walton & Taylor clothing better than the other "authentic cowboy clothes" on the market?

 What could have possibly happened in 1866 1876 that could ever be more important than the OK Corral fight?

-The list is too long to cover it all, but The Fighting Pimps (Earp & Co.) were relatively minor players in the overall panorama of the Old West.
-Follow this link for a Centennial Decade timeline.
+The list is too long to cover it all, but contray to popular myth, the Earp brothers (often called "The Fighting Pimps") were relatively minor players in the overall panorama of the Old West.
+This time period had a rich assortment of heroes and characters.

 Will any of these clothes work for time periods outside 1866 1876?